Ko11e/Student-Performance/README.md

 ## Dataset Content

 The dataset is obtained from **Kaggle** and includes data on various attributes that can affect student performance.
 Each entry in the dataset corresponds to an individual student.
-It is important to emphasize that the dataset has been generated randomly.
+It is important to emphasize that the dataset has been generated randomly and this only targets students that have a passing grade.
 According to the sources on the Data Card, the "Student Performance Factors" dataset is a synthetic dataset created for educational and analytical purposes.
 It is not sourced from any real-world institutions but is designed to simulate realistic scenarios for analyzing factors that affect student performance.

 | Field                     | Data Type | Description                                                                                     |